FuelLabs/fuel-indexer/docs/src/getting-started/quickstart.md

 ### 3.1 Using the playgrond

 As opposed to writing `curL` commands to query data, note that you can also explore your indexed data using the indexer's GraphQL playground.
-For more info on using the playground - [checkout the playground docs](./src/reference-guide/components/graphql/playground.md).
+For more info on using the playground - [checkout the playground docs](../graphql/playground.md).

 ### Finished! 🥳

 Congrats, you just created, built, and deployed your first indexer on the world's fastest execution layer.
-For more detailed info on how the Fuel indexer service works, make sure you [**read the book**](https://fuellabs.github.io/fuel-indexer/master/).